When co-locating code is making your code harder to understand

 Next →

-Big files = good
+Big files are good